TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 - `platforms` - Platforms that project supports.
 - `orientation` - Locks the app to a specific orientation with portrait or landscape.
 Defaults to no lock.
 Valid values: `default`, `portrait`, `landscape`
 - `scheme` - URL scheme to link into the app.
-- `splash` - Configuration for loading and splash screen.
 - `primaryColor` - determines the color of the app in the multitasker.
 - `icon` - local path or remote url to use for app's icon
-- `notification` - configure for remote push notifications
 - `locales` - overrides by locale for System Dialog prompts like permission boxes
 - `plugins` - config plugins for adding extra functionality to the project
 ##### Expo-specific